Rinoula/Jacoby-test-1/bnj_plaintext.md

 ## Publication statement
 This entry was prepared by Fred Jenkins and published on **1 October 2009**.
-Copyeditors check, correct this one
+Copyeditors check, correct this one.
+Blablabla tralala
 ## Historian
 historian | metadata
 ----- | -----